top of page

 Knee injection Birmingham

 Knee meniscus injury can range in severity.
 Ultimately, the aim is to reduce pain and speed up recovery.
-At the Dynamic Clinic, meniscus injuries are very common complaints we see.
+At Dynamic Regenerative Medicine, knee injuries are very common complaints we see.
 We always relay to every patient the importance of treating knee injuries early, to avoid further complications, like joint cartilage issues.
+The long term aim is always to preserve cartilage health.

-At the Dynamic Clinic, we can provide ultrasound imaging to look for signs of tissue damage and inflammation.
+At our knee pain clinics in Birmingham and Warwickshire, we can provide ultrasound imaging to look for signs of tissue damage and inflammation.
 However, the knee joint can require a more in-depth analysis using an MRI.
 If a private MRI scan is considered, we will put in a local referral to our Imaging Centre in Solihull.
-You will then be booked in within 5-10 days.
-Following your scan, the report will be completed by our colleague Dr David Beale (Consultant Musculoskeletal Radiologist).
-This report will then come back to the Dynamic Clinic and will we then discuss with you the best course of treatment for your complaint.
+You will then be booked in within a few days.
+Following your scan, the report will be completed by a Consultant Musculoskeletal Radiologist.
+This report will then come back to us and will we then discuss with you the best course of treatment for your complaint.

-In cases where the injury is severe, then we may refer to our trusted colleagues Mr Jamie Arbuthnot (Consultant Orthopaedic Surgeon) or Prof Martin Snow (Consultant Orthopaedic Surgeon) for surgical opinion on repair or removal.
+In cases where the disease progression is too severe, or the problem is not getting better, then we may refer to our trusted colleagues Mr Jamie Arbuthnot (Consultant Orthopaedic Surgeon) or Prof Martin Snow (Consultant Orthopaedic Surgeon) for surgical opinion.

 Knee Pain and Meniscus Injury Assessment

-To help with your knee injury, firstly need to provide a basic functional assessment to check for severity.
-If you have been having a knee injury which is not improving or is impacting on your function, it is recommended to see a musculoskeletal professional.
-Here, they will carry out an assessment, gain information to make a diagnosis and provide the best treatment and management strategies to treat the injury and get you back to best function again.
-At the Dynamic Clinic, knee pain and injury is one of the most common issues we see many times every day.
-Our experienced musculoskeletal clinician, Mr Adam Whatley, will be able to provide assessment, diagnosis and treatment of a wide range of knee pain conditions from sport injuries to osteoarthritis.
+To address your knee injury, the first step is to conduct a basic functional assessment to determine its severity.
+If your knee injury is not improving or is affecting your daily activities, it's advisable to consult a musculoskeletal professional.
+They will perform an assessment, gather information for a diagnosis, and recommend the most effective treatment and management strategies to help you regain optimal function.
+At Dynamic Regenerative Medicine, knee pain and injuries among the most frequently encountered issues we address daily.
+Our skilled musculoskeletal clinician, Mr Adam Whatley, is equipped to assess, diagnose, and treat a variety of knee pain conditions, from sports injuries to osteoarthritis.

 Knee pain assessment and treatment flow